nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Section 1: Contacts

-These commands allow you to maintain a list of people that you meet in both professional and personal settings.
+These commands allow you to maintain a list of business contacts that you meet for collaborative projects.
-Whether it be family, friends or acquaintances, store all their details in one place for easy look-up.
+Whether it be for a school project or an internship, store all their details in one place for easy look-up.
 Contact management has never been this simple.

 ### Add a contact: `addC`